tailrocks/graphql-java-datetime/README.md

         scalarName: MyOffsetDateTime
 ```

-A custom format can be set for LocalDate only using the following properties in application.yaml
+A custom format can be set for LocalDate and LocalDateTime only using the following properties in application.yaml

 ```yaml
 graphql: